Inclusion at East Bierley

 We want all children to achieve their potential and have a sense of pride in their achievements.
 Lessons are differentiated to enable all children to access their learning within their classroom with the children in class.
 All lessons provide the opportunity for children to be successful and develop confidence and life long skills for learning.

-Where additional support is required, the class teacher and MIss Hall, the SENco will work together with you to ensure we are meeting your child's needs.
+Where additional support is required, the class teacher and Mrs Divine, our Special Educational Needs Coordinator (SENCO) will work together with you to ensure we are meeting your child's needs.

 Maintained schools are required to publish a report on their policy for pupils with Special Educational Needs (SEN).
 The report must include: